razi-rais/blockchain/templates/ReadMe.md

 * Windows Server 2016
 * Geth
-* Nodejs (Truffle and Remix will be installed separately later)
+* Nodejs (Truffle and Remix will are installed separately later)
 * Google Chrome (Metamask will be installed later)
 * Docker for Windows
 * Visual Studio Code